The France You' ve Dreamed Of

 Toward the end of your tour, step onto Paris smallest island, Saint Louis island.
 It is a residential spot, full of quaint little shops and restaurants.
 Probably the best ice cream in Paris is at Berthillon's.
 They have delicious creations such as strawberry-basil or chocolate-orange.
 Stroll the island, where many famous French actors have elected to live, and spot the private mentions of the 1600's.
 To finish your tour in luxury, your expert has selected the best of Parisian chocolates.
 Did you know that wine and chocolate go really well together?
 The tour ends at a local family-owned cellar where you get a tasting of three varieties of wines.

-After breakfast, enjoy a private 6-hour guided tour of Paris with your local expert guide including entrance to the Louvre and La Chapelle.
+After breakfast, enjoy a private guided walking tour of Paris with your local expert guide including entrance to the Louvre and La Chapelle.

 The Louvre is one of the largest palaces in the world, now a sprawling art museum.
 The museum houses Western works of art dating from the Middle Ages to 1848, in addition to collections of ancient oriental, Egyptian, Greek, Etruscan and Roman civilizations, as well as graphic and Islamic arts.
 From room to room, the former royal palace reveals its masterpieces to the public: the Mona Lisa, The Raft of the Medusa, the Venus de Milo, and The Winged Victory of Samothrace just to name a few.
 It is home to some 400,000 works of art, 35,000 of which are on permanent display.
 With its 800 year-old history, the Louvre has been influenced by numerous architectural trends, from the medieval fortress of the 12th century to the glass pyramid by Pei (1989).